 Systemic lupus erythematosus (SLE) is a chronic inflammatory autoimmune disease with a complex genetic basis.
 It can present with a wide range of clinical and analytical manifestations involving multiple organ systems, with heterogeneity being one of its main characteristics.
 Both prognosis and survival rates for SLE patients have improved in recent decades owing to meticulous early diagnosis and advances in treatment [1-3].
 Consequently, increased survival has led to a greater incidence of long-term complications, cardiovascular disease, infections, and malignant processes, all of which affect the morbidity and mortality of patients with SLE [4-6].

-In this respect, dysregulation of the immune system and chronic inflammation are both recognized as promoters of malignancy [7].
+In this respect, dysregulation of the immune system and chronic inflammation are both recognized as causes of malignancy [7].
 Numerous studies have demonstrated that SLE patients have a higher overall cancer risk than the general healthy age- and sex-matched population, especially for hematological malignancies, in particular non-Hodgkin lymphoma (NHL) [8-14].
 However, the magnitude of this increased risk is controversial.
 In their pivotal multicenter study from 2005, Bernatsky et al. [8] analyzed 9,547 SLE patients and found an estimated standardized incidence ratio (SIR) for NHL of 3.64 (95% confidence interval [CI] 2.63-4.3).
-In 2014, a meta-analysis published by Apor et al. [10] found an estimated SIR for NHL of 5.7 (95% CI 3.6-9.1), while a large recent meta-analysis of 24 studies dating from 1992 to 2018 reported a significantly increased SIR of 4.93 (95% CI 3.81-6.36) for NHL and 2.60 (95% CI 2.14-3.17) for Hodgkin lymphoma [11].
+In 2014, the results of a meta-analysis by Apor et al. [10] revealed an estimated SIR for NHL of 5.7 (95% CI 3.6-9.1), while a large recent meta-analysis of 24 studies dating from 1992 to 2018 reported a significantly increased SIR of 4.93 (95% CI 3.81-6.36) for NHL and 2.60 (95% CI 2.14-3.17) for Hodgkin lymphoma [11].

 Despite the evidence of an increased risk of lymphoma in SLE patients, the causal pathogenic mechanisms involved remain unclear, although the factors that could contribute to the increased cancer risk in SLE include treatment, a persistently activated immune system, viral infection, and overlap syndromes, as well as the greater prevalence of traditional lifestyle cancer risk factors [12, 15-18].
+The role of immunosuppressive therapies and disease activity in the development of cancer in SLE patients is controversial [19].
+A possible association has been suggested between exposure to cyclophosphamide and cumulative steroid use and the subsequent development of lymphoma [20, 21], although further studies are needed for confirmation.
 Based on current knowledge in this area, we hypothesized that risk factors inherent to SLE or medication can increase the incidence of lymphoproliferative disorders in affected patients.

 Our objective was to analyze the risk factors associated with lymphoma in patients with SLE from the RELESSER lupus registry.
-The secondary objectives were to characterize cases of lymphoma by histological type and location and to determine their relationship with Epstein-Barr virus (EBV), treatment and outcome.
+The secondary objectives were to characterize cases of lymphoma by histological type and location and to determine their relationship with Epstein-Barr virus (EBV), treatment, and outcome.

 PATIENTS AND METHODS